Security best practice

 In the first instance this means your Username and Password, which you should take appropriate action to be strong/unique and saved securely.
 If you save those credentials through another service, such as your Google account or LastPass, that in turn becomes a point of weakness.

 Further to this, access to your email address is generally required to approve key actions, such as approving withdrawals, or setting up other security features, so take care to remember those access details. to, which are an other crucial layer of access.

 If you take the non-custodial option - the DIY approach - the loss of access details will relate directly to your Private Keys or Seed.
 If you haven’t heard of him already James Howells provides one of the most extreme examples of this, highlighted in our blog story on lost bitcoin fortunes.

-Always back-up your Private Keys or Seed - obviously taking appropriate security measures and storing in a separate location.
+Always back-up your Private Keys or Seed - obviously taking appropriate security measures and storing in a separate location, preferably offline.
 Don’t use something perishable, like paper, or anything corruptible.

-If you use a Hard Wallet (more on those here) you’ll likely have several layers of security and weakness: credentials for a dashboard service (e.g Ledger Live), a pin to access the device and the Seed.
+If you use a Hard Wallet (more on wallets in general here) you’ll likely have several layers of security and weakness: credentials for a dashboard service (e.g Ledger Live), a pin to access the device and the Seed.
 Of those, the Seed is most crucial, if all else fails, that will enable you to recover your coins.